Winnipeg Internet Providers

 Cable coverageSelect fibre areas

 Rogers is the main cable competitor in Winnipeg.
 It markets home internet as Rogers Xfinity, and the former Shaw residential services now live under Rogers.
-In Winnipeg, Rogers advertises cable download speeds up to 1.5 Gbps, with fibre-to-the-home options in certain neighbourhoods.
+In Winnipeg, Rogers says Rogers Xfinity can offer download speeds up to 1.5 Gbps, with fibre to the home options in certain neighbourhoods.

 Best forCable coverage